 For the plane journey you need to pick something comfy to wear.
 Especially seeing as your body naturally expands in the aircraft you don’t want to wear really tight clothes as you will feel uncomfortable.

 Also bring something warm like a jumper as often the temperature is cool in aircraft.
 This prevents people becoming too hot as it is a fairly enclosed space plus it keeps the air quality healthy.

 I always make sure I pack some slippers or socks.
 I don’t like to keep my shoes on during the flight but yet I would never go barefoot on an airplane (very unhygienic plus flight attendants can’t stand it.
 Click here to find what other things flight attendants find annoying).

 And my motto for what to pack in your checked in bag:

 Don’t pack anything that could break or that you aren’t prepared to lose.

-I’m a right pessimist aren’t I haha.
+I’m a right pessimist aren’t I when it comes to packing!
 But seriously.
 Clothes can be replaced, but anything of sentimental value or anything particularly valuable may not be so easy to replace if it gets broken or your bag gets stolen.
-We all know baggage handlers are pretty rough when they are moving luggage.
+We all know baggage handlers can be pretty rough when they are moving luggage.